SoftwareStartups/google-patents-mcp/README.md

 ## Testing

-The project includes a comprehensive smoke integration test that validates the MCP server functionality:
+The project includes unit tests and integration tests:

 ```bash
 # Install dependencies and build